curefate/rl_research/README.md

 ### Fulture
 - Do more experiments in different environments.
 - Try other way to teach agent important area.
+- co-workers had do more in other branched, need to check.
 - TODO